stevepolitodesign/rails-authentication-from-scratch/README.md

 ```
 ## Step 4: Create Confirmation Pages

-Users now have a way to sign up, but we need to verify their email address in order to prevent SPAM.
+Users now have a way to sign up, but we need to verify their email address to prevent SPAM.

 1. Create ConfirmationsController